Jared Kushner’s Relative Is Helping Him Research Coronavirus Using Facebook Opinions, Report Says

 According to a White House official, Kushner is “involved” in the administration’s response to the coronavirus but not “in charge” of research on the virus.

 Kushner was previously tasked by Trump to handle Middle East relations.
-According to The Independent, Trump will later met with Kushner and speak about his coronavirus findings, after which the president will make a decision about whether to declare a national emergency for the crisis.
+According to The Independent, Trump will later meet with Kushner and speak about his coronavirus findings, after which the president will make a decision about whether to declare a national emergency for the crisis.

 The World Health Organization (WHO) recently labeled the coronavirus a pandemic.
-Despite this designation, Trump has been hesitant to raise the alarm and reportedly slowed testing because he believed higher numbers might harm his chances of re-election.
+Despite this designation, Trump has been hesitant to raise the alarm and even recently suggested that “hundreds of thousands” of those infected would be able to go to work during a period that experts recommend they should instead be isolated.